KShalini02/to-do-list-program-python/README.md

-TITLE:Simple To-Do List Application
+Title:Simple To-Do List Application

-DESCRIPTION:In this program we can assign the task and that completed task we can deleted
+Description:In this program we can assign the task and that completed task we can deleted

-FEATURES:
+Features:

 Add tasks
 View tasks